Kangalal Kaidhu Sei: Plot

 As per Pratap's plan, Vidhya enters Vasee's home as his personal secretary.
 Vasee asks her to dress in modern attire, and she does so.
 He sees his dream girl Cinderella in Vidhya and starts developing love for her, but she is not interested in him.
 Meanwhile, Vidhya searches for the diamond and spots it in a big fish tank.
 Soon, she is asked to accompany Vasee to the airport from which he is to take a plane for attending a meeting.
 Vidhya suddenly disappears when she notices Vasee's doctor.
 Soon, Vasee too rushes home when informed by the doctor that Vidhya and a police officer named Premkumar met him for an inquiry about Vasee.
 At home, he sees the broken fish tank and understands that Vidhya took the diamond.
-Vidhya is happy as she is relieved from the first charge, but is soon charged again for theft.
+Vidhya is happy as she is relieved from the first charge but is soon charged again for theft.

-The diamond taken from Vasee by Vidhya is not the original one, but a fake made from crystal.
+It turned out that the diamond taken from Vasee by Vidhya is not the original one, but a fake made from crystal.
 Pratap demands Vidhya to have an illicit relation with him in return for her discharge from the case.
 Vidhya rushes to Vasee and pleads him to give back the diamond as it destroys her future and life.
 She expresses that she cannot be in love with him or marry him.
-Then Premkumar arrives, reveals to Vasee that he is Vidhya's fiancé and threatens to get him caught and jailed.
-However Vidhya undergoes torture under police custody for her second charge and Premkumar is rendered powerless in proving Vidhya's innocence.
-Then Vasee bails Vidhya from police custody and demands her to be his Cinderella for five days in Switzerland as a punishment for attacking him psychologically with love as a weapon.
+Then Premkumar arrives, reveals to Vasee that he is Vidhya's fiancé, and threatens to get him caught and jailed.
+However, Vidhya undergoes torture under police custody for her second charge, and Premkumar is rendered powerless in proving Vidhya's innocence.
+Then Vasee bails Vidhya from police custody and demands her to be his Cinderella for five days in Switzerland as punishment for attacking him psychologically with love as a weapon.
 He assures no physical contact but only love.
 Vidhya initially refuses, but due to the pressure from Premkumar to save his position, she agrees to go with Vasee.